IvSan/Rewiring/index.md

 ### Action points
 Main tasks:
 1.1) Install proper earthing in all rooms where it’s missing, ideally without having to cut into the walls, though we’ll see what’s possible.
+Exact list of sockets in each room will come a bit later.
 1.2) Replace all unearthened sockets with new earthened ones.
 1.3) Upgrade the metercast.